-There was always a factsheet that you needed to fill in on a 1980s school trip, but you rarely managed to do it.
+There was always a factsheet that you needed to fill in on a school trip back in the day, but you rarely managed to do it.
 It involved trailing around all of the different rooms, spotting certain pieces of information and noting them down.
 You didn’t have time for that, you had important running around to do, not to mention the full two hours you needed in the gift shop to decide which book-shaped rubber to buy.

-The onus fell on the one clever kid who actually completed the task to allow their work to be handed around and copied word for word by everyone else.
+The onus fell on the one clever kid who actually completed the task.
+You handed around and copied their work word for word.

-Wherever you went on a 1980s school trip, whatever the activity, someone always ended up throwing up.
-Whether it was from an excess of sweets, downing a whole bottle of Tizer or merely travel sickness on one of those bumpy old-fashion coaches, if there wasn’t one child who came home with puke spread liberally across their clothes, it wasn’t a real school trip.
+Wherever you went on a school trip, whatever the activity, someone always ended up throwing up.
+Whether it was from an excess of sweets, downing a whole bottle of Tizer or merely travel sickness on one of those bumpy old-fashioned coaches, if there wasn’t one child who came home with puke spread liberally across their clothes, it wasn’t a real day out.

 As well as groups of friends falling out, which was pretty standard on a school trip, there was always one couple who got together.
-Maybe it is the romantic allure of ancient Roman drainage systems, but the couple in question would spend the day essentially eating each other’s faces and annoying the people they had sat next to on the outbound coach journey, as they now had to find another seating buddy for the trip home.
+Maybe it is the romantic allure of ancient Roman drainage systems, but the couple in question would spend the day essentially eating each other’s faces.
+This annoyed the people they had sat next to on the outbound coach journey, as they now had to find another seating buddy for the trip home.

 Extra points for your school if the couple who got together on your trip were teachers.

 Occasionally schools ventured abroad, which threw up new challenges.
-On these trips, there was always one set of bumfluff-bedecked youths who managed to get served in a French bar, while everyone else hit the shops to bring home one or all of the common foreign school trip bounty items.
+On these trips, there was always one set of bumfluff-bedecked youths who managed to get served in a French bar.
+Everyone else hit the shops to bring home one or all of the common foreign school trip bounty items.
 These were knives, nudie playing cards and those pens with a picture of a woman in a dress that disappears when you turn it upside down, revealing her naked body.

-What else happened on every 1980s school trip?
-Add your suggestions in the Comments below.
+What happened on your trips with school?
+Tell us in the Comments